Analysis | Understanding the Charges Clouding Netanyahu’s Future: QuickTake

 4. What’s the indictment mean politically?

 Twice Netanyahu has been unable to put together a governing coalition after back-to-back elections this year.
 Challenger Benny Gantz, a former military chief, also was given a chance after the Sept.
-17 vote but failed, and the prospect of a third election early next year looms large.
-Seeing eye-to-eye with the prime minister on security issues, Gantz made Netanyahu’s character the centerpiece of his campaign.
-The indictment puts Netanyahu under a darker cloud, and with the two drawing similar support in September, even a minor shift could have important implications.
+17 vote but failed.
+After Netanyahu’s indictment, a fellow member of the Likud party, lawmaker Gideon Saar, vowed to mount a rare challenge to his leadership of the party.
+If no member of parliament succeeds in forming a coalition by Dec.
+11, a third election is likely.
+Should Netanyahu retain control of the Likud, he’d enter the next campaign with the opposition even more determined to make his character the central issue.
+With the Likud and Gantz’s Blue and White bloc drawing similar support in September, even a minor shift could have important implications.

 To contact the reporters on this story: Ivan Levingston in New York at ilevingston@bloomberg.net;Amy Teibel in Jerusalem at ateibel@bloomberg.net